vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Tuisto, Teutonic deity, 620.

-Tura Kävaṣeya, as an authority on the fire
+Tura Kāvaṣeya, as an authority on the fire

 cult, 354.

-Tūrvayāņa, protégé of Indra, 129, 228.
+Tūrvayāṇa, protégé of Indra, 129, 228.
 TurvaŚa, King, aided by Indra, 131.
 TurvaŚas, peoplc, 9, 634, n.
 2.

 Tvastr, god, 65, 87, 106, 112, 115, 122, 189, 162, 165, 176, 177, 178, 198, 204-6, 207, 219, 220, 235, 320, 834, 470.